 As for clad stainless, the more expensive brands do tend to be better: thicker, heavier, with better heating performance than their less expensive counterparts.
 But for many people, these high end brands (like Demeyere) are heavy, and can be hard to handle.
 If you don't mind the weight, this is excellent cookware; but it is not necessary for great performance.

 Of course, some people consider All-Clad to be super expensive cookware.
 And yes, it's not cheap.
 But it is a great brand, with a lifetime warranty, and we like D3 better than the more expensive lines like D5 and Copper Core.
-If you consider D3's cost-per-year-of-use, it's going to cost significantly less than cheaper sets that you have to replace every few years.
+And All-Clad's cost-per-year-of-use is going to be less than cheaper sets you have to replace every few years.

 Having said that, there are cheaper brands like Cuisinart Multiclad Pro and Tramontina Tri-Ply Clad that are almost identical to All-Clad D3.
-You may sacrifice slightly in performance or durability, but the difference is very, very tiny.
+You may sacrifice slightly in performance or durability, but the difference is small.
 If you can't justify the expense of All-Clad, these Chinese-made brands are worthwhile options.

 You will not regret investing in good quality clad stainless cookware, but you do not have to get the most expensive stuff out there to get cookware you can love.